Clouder0/Clouder0/README.md

 # Hi there 👋 I'm Clouder

-I am a Chinese high school student who enjoys tech & life.
+I am a student at HIT(sz) who enjoys tech & life.
+I major in Computer Science.
 I had been a competitive programmer for 2 years.
 I’m keen on developing and being a change maker.